DOI-USGS/ISIS3/FY18-CMake.md

   - Update protobuf files to protobuf3 (currently 2) - (Jesse to lead)
   - Anaconda Qt build is missing PosgreSQL - (Kelvin or Ian, Post GCC update)
   - Linux has to use GCC 4.8.5 - update to a modern gcc - 7.x (whatever the current folks are using)
-    - Kelvin has demoed doing this in CSM (meta.yaml and build.sh in https://github.com/USGS-Astrogeology/conda-libcsm/tree/master/recipes)
+    - Kelvin has demoed doing this in CSM (meta.yaml and build.sh in https://github.com/USGS-Astrogeology/conda-libcsm/tree/master/recipes and documentation: https://github.com/USGS-Astrogeology/conda-libcsm/pull/1)
   - Code coverage support (https://doc.froglogic.com/squish-coco/3.3/integration.html#sec221)
   - Old process for making Isis Dlm (IDL “library”) cannot be easily ported to cmake (low priority...contact k.
 Becker- do we have users?)
     - from K Becker: Used largely by the Europeans.
 ASU and U of A use it sporadically.